User-friendly TWA for dissipative spin dynamics: Results for dissipative spins

 If we now take the classical limits of these equations, we immediately get Eqs.~\eqref{eq:EOM_single_x}-\eqref{eq:EOM_single_z}, with $\xi_\downarrow^x$ and $\xi_\downarrow^y$ given by the real and imaginary parts of the complex-valued noise $\xi_\downarrow$.
 In contrast, if we proceed to simplify these equations by using the spin commutation relations for the non-noisy terms and then take the classical limit, we obtain

-which reduce the length of spin over time, leading to a trivial limit at long times.
+which modifies the length of spin over time $\dv{}{t}s^2=-\gamma_{\downarrow} (s^2+(s^z)^2+2s^z)$, with $s^2=(s^x)^2+(s^y)^2+(s^z)^2$, leading to an incorrect limit at long times.
 To resolve this issue, previous works~\cite{Huber_DDTWA} introduced an ad-hoc modification to the noise terms, such that the spin-shrinkage rate becomes small.

 In contrast, noise naturally arises in our approach from expanding the Keldysh action of the system order by order in powers of quantum fields, as explained in Appendix~\ref{app:derivation}.
 The leading-order of the expansion yields the statistical sampling of the initial state, while noise emerges at the next-to-leading-order contribution.
 Consequently, the effect of noise becomes less significant when deterministic contributions dominate the dynamics.
 This occurs, for instance, when the system is strongly driven, ($\Omega \gtrsim \gamma_\downarrow$), as shown earlier, or in the collective-spin limit where $S$ is large, while rescaling $\gamma_{\downarrow}$ such that the limit $S \to \infty$ remains well-defined.
 In the latter case, dynamics become fully classical with mean-field equations being exact, and noise is negligible~\cite{Breuer_Petruccione}.
 As shown in Appendix~\ref{app:error_estimate}, the magnitude of quantum corrections to the classical value \emph{for this specific problem} is given by